Zubeen Garg: Investigation and aftermath

 The death certificate issued by the Singapore authorities listed the cause of death as drowning.
-Several FIRs were filed against his manager and the festival organiser alleging negligence and lack of safety measures, including reports that Garg had declined to wear a life jacket.
+Several first information reports were filed against his manager, Siddhartha Sharma, and the festival organiser, Shyamkanu Mahanta, alleging negligence and lack of safety measures, including reports that Garg had declined to wear a life jacket.
 His wife later appealed for withdrawal of cases against his manager.
-Following public demand, the Assam government ordered a second post-mortem in GMCH with the consent of Garg's family members.
-The official post-mortem report of Gauhati Medical College and Hospital (GMCH) has confirmed that Zubeen Garg's death was "not caused by poisoning."
+Following public demand, the Assam government ordered a second post-mortem at the Gauhati Medical College and Hospital (GMCH) with the consent of Garg's family members.
+GMCH's official post-mortem report confirmed that Garg's death was "not caused by poisoning."

-A Special Investigation Team (SIT) was formed to probe the investigation following public demand and Assamese artists' pressure.
-The SIT was led by Special DGP IPS M. P. Gupta of CID and was assisted by nine other police officers.

-Following SIT's assistance, the CID registered a case (Case no 18 of 2025) under Section 61(2), 105, and 106(1) of BNS in connection with the suspicious death of Garg.
-Raids were carried out at the residences of festival organiser, Shyamkanu Mahanta and Garg's manager, Siddhartha Sharma, during which electronic records and documents were seized.
+In September 2025, following public demand and Assamese artists' pressure, a Special Investigation Team (SIT) was formed to probe the investigation.
+Following SIT's assistance, the CID registered a case (no. 18 of 2025) in connection with the suspicious death of Garg.
+Raids were carried out at the residences of the festival organiser and Garg's manager, during which electronic records and documents were seized.
 The SIT also questioned and detained musician Shekhar Jyoti Goswami, who had accompanied Garg during the diving trip in Singapore.
-Assam Chief Minister Himanta Biswa Sarma remarked that if the SIT failed to produce conclusive results, the case would be handed over to the Central Bureau of Investigation (CBI).
-Witnessing public anger, the All Assam Lawyers’ Association urged their members not to represent persons accused in the case of the death of Garg.
+Assam Chief Minister Himanta Biswa Sarma remarked that if the SIT failed to produce conclusive results, the case would be handed over to the Central Bureau of Investigation.
+In light of public anger, the All Assam Lawyers' Association urged their members not to represent persons accused in the case of the death of Garg.